 The Town Clerk will usually conduct disciplinary hearings with staff members.
-However he/she before holding the hearing, the Town Clerk is to will usually seek advice from the Council's HR advisers first, and discuss the matter with the Chairman of the Staffing Committee.
+However, before holding the hearing, the Town Clerk is to seek advice from the Council's HR advisers and discuss the matter with the Chair of the Staffing Committee.

-In the case of the Town Clerk, if the Staffing Committee decides that, following an investigation, there is a case to answer, it will appoint a Staffing Sub-Committee Disciplinary Hearing Panel (The Panel) of three councillors (The Staffing Sub-Committee Panel members could, if appropriate be Councillors who are not members of the Staffing Committee).
-The Staffing Sub-Committee Panel members will appoint a Chairman from one of its members.
+In the case of the Town Clerk, if the Staffing Committee decides that, following an investigation, there is a case to answer, it will appoint a Disciplinary Hearing Panel (The Panel) of three councillors (The Panel members could, if appropriate be Councillors who are not members of the Staffing Committee).
+The Panel members will appoint a Chair from one of its members.
 The original investigator shall not sit on the panel.
-No councillor with direct involvement in the matter shall be appointed to Tthe Panel Staffing Sub-Committee.
+No councillor with direct involvement in the matter shall be appointed to The Panel.
 The employee will be invited, in writing, to attend a disciplinary hearing.
-The Staffing Sub-Committee Disciplinary Hearing Panel's letter will confirm the following:
+The Disciplinary Hearing Panel's letter will confirm the following:

-- the names of its Chairman and the other two members; - details of the alleged misconduct, its possible consequences and the employee's statutory right to be accompanied at the hearing; - a copy of the investigation report and all the supporting evidence; - the time and place for the hearing; the employee will be given reasonable notice of the hearing so that he/she has they have sufficient time to prepare for it.
+- the names of its Chair and the other two members; - details of the alleged misconduct, its possible consequences and the employee's statutory right to be accompanied at the hearing; - a copy of the investigation report and all the supporting evidence; - the time and place for the hearing; the employee will be given reasonable notice of the hearing so that they have sufficient time to prepare for it.